-A Security Operations Centre is the modern defence centre against cyber attacks.
+A Security Operations Center is the modern defence center against cyber attacks.
 But how does such a SOC work, and how does it interact with the "IT fire brigade", the CSIRT?
 A (fictitious) security incident shows how.

 Text: Andreas Heer, Image: iStock

 Intensive silence.
 Only the rattling of the keyboards can be heard.
 The IT security specialists sit in front of their screens and analyse servers and notebooks over the network on which malware has crept in, despite all of the security measures.
 No one is in a frenzy, even if it is a sophisticated attack that requires the deployment of the Computer Security Incident Response Team (CSIRT).
 Due to the criticality, SOC security analysts had escalated the incident shortly before.

 Because it had to happen quickly.
 The SOAR platform (Security Orchestration, Automation and Response) had reported unusual access by users to internal servers and to Internet addresses.
 The security analyst on duty then escalated the alert to an incident via the SOAR platform and forwarded it to his colleague from the incident response layer, so that a more in-depth analysis could be carried out

 "Our central SOAR platform helps us to enrich alerts from different detection systems with additional information by means of automated analysis workflows, and to filter out false alarms so that we can quickly identify serious incidents," says Florian Leibenzeder, technical manager in the SOC at Swisscom.
 In this case, the initial analysis revealed a "true positive", i.e. a genuine security incident.
 This in turn resulted in an escalation.